Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 while the backward SDE is

-The term \(\dot{\sigma}(t)\) refers to the derivative of \(\sigma(t)\).
-The equations comprises two terms: ($i$) a deterministic component representing the probability flow ODE and noise degradation; ($ii$) noise injection via Wiener process.
-Note that the forward and backward SDE are derived based on the noise schedule \(\beta(t) = \dot{\sigma}(t) / \sigma(t)\) that plays a pivotal role by dictating the refresh rate of the noise~\cite{song2021scorebased}.
+The term \(\dot{\sigma}(t)\) refers to the derivative of \(\sigma(t)\) with respect to the diffusion-time.
+Here $\omega$ in the forward SDE is a Wiener process, while the backward SDE comprises two terms: a deterministic component representing the probability flow ODE with noise degradation, and noise injection via the Wiener process.